Ghost Towns In Colorado

 Animas Forks, Colorado

 Animas Forks is located twelve miles northeast of Silverton in San Juan County.
-It is considered one of the highest mining camps in the United States, with an elevation of 11,200 feet.
+At an elevation of 11,200 feet, it is considered one of the highest mining camps in the United States.

-The town’s first cabins were built in 1873 by prospectors, and by 1876, it became a crowded mining community.
-The population rose in 1883, having 450 people living in the area but often moving to warmer towns due to the blizzards that inundated the city with 7.6 meters of snow.
+Prospectors built the town’s first cabins in 1873, and by 1876, it had become a crowded mining community.
+The population rose in 1883, with 450 people living in the area but often moving to warmer towns due to the blizzards that inundated the city with 7.6 meters of snow.

-After the mining profits started to decrease, the investment in this town became unjustifiable.
-It tried to resurface briefly in 1904 after the construction of the Gold Prince Mill, but the railroad never met the expectations.
-Animas Forks was declared a ghost town in the 1920s, and in 2011 it was listed under the National Registry of Historic Places.
+After mining profits started to decrease, the investment in this town became unjustifiable.
+It tried to resurface briefly in 1904 after the construction of the Gold Prince Mill, but the railroad never met expectations.
+Animas Forks was declared a ghost town in the 1920s, and in 2011, it was listed under the National Registry of Historic Places.

 Here are some adventurous activities you can do in Animas: